 There are nearly a dozen prehistoric caves of note in the Dordogne, and your bespoke tour can include as many of these as you wish.
 Chief on the list will be the astonishing site at Lascaux, which is located about 30 minutes from the town of Sarlat and arguably harbors the most-celebrated prehistoric cave art in the world.
 While the genuine site has been closed to the public to protect the “Sistine Chapel” of the Upper Paleolithic era from further degradation and damage, the replica cave remains a true marvel.
-There are some 2,200 figures painted here in minute detail, exactly reproducing the colors and forms of the originals: bulls, deer, wooly rhinoceros, and other animals; intriguingly, only one image of a man graces the walls here.
+There are some 2,000 figures painted and engraved here in minute detail, exactly reproducing the colors and forms of the originals: aurochs, stags, a wooly rhinoceros, and other animals; intriguingly, only one image of a man graces the walls here.

 Related: Our private French history & cultural tours go beyond the ordinary

 Other sites worth seeing on your private excursion include the incredible Rouffignac Cave, which extends for eight to ten kilometres underground and are graced with some 150 prehistoric paintings.
 Here, you’ll see figures of ice-age creatures such as wooly mammoths, as well as bison, ibex and rhinoceros.
 The trip here includes an intriguing ride on an underground train to traverse the enormous network of subterranean caves.

 Meanwhile, Les Eyzies is a village situated in the heart of the Vézère Valley, a UNESCO World Heritage site famous for its paleolithic and prehistoric sites.
 Wall paintings, caves and archaeological sites abound in the area, and the village itself is a rugged, fascinating place that almost appears carved into the rock itself.